chathura-de-silva/E-Commerce-Platform/README.md

 ## Project Structure

- The project structure is the organization of files and directories in our e-commerce platform project.
+* The project structure is the organization of files and directories in our e-commerce platform project.
 It's essential for maintaining a clean, understandable, and scalable codebase.

-### Root Directory
- The top-level directory of our project.
-It contains configuration files (e.g.app.py) and top-level documentation (e.g., README.md).

-### Webapp
-All the csv files are included the dbinitialData folder such as cart.csv,category.csv,product.csv
+* All the csv files are included the dbinitialData folder such as cart.csv,category.csv,product.csv .
+In order to create tables.

-All the relasionship among tables are included in the database_relations.sql
+* All the relasionship among tables in the intial database are included in the database_relations.sql

-### Static
-A directory for storing static assets such as images, CSS files, and other resources used in the static directory.
+* A directory for storing static assets such as images, CSS files, and other resources used in the static directory.

-It included category-images,product-images,subcategory-images folders.

-All the styles are included in the style.css file
+* Static directory included category-images,product-images,subcategory-images folders.
+Images for related functions are included in these files separately.
+All the styles are included in the style.css file.

-### requirements

-In tis requirements.txt file, all the required modules are included
+* In this requirements.txt file, all the required modules are included

-### Templates
- In web applications, this directory holds HTML templates that are used to render web pages.
+* In templates, this directory holds HTML templates that are used to render web pages.

-### Database

- The intial database is configured in this darabaseConfig.py file.
+* The intial database is configured in this darabaseConfig.py file.

- Mysql files are fetched to the main by the dbaccess.py file.

-## Version Control
-The version control system we're using (Git) and provide instructions for cloning the repository.
+* dbaccess.py file contains the functions to communicate with the database using sql queries

 # User Guide